 With support from Southwest Airlines Heart of the Community, the Friends of Congress Square Park have built on the campaign’s momentum.
-They have implemented Lighter, Quicker, Cheaper interventions, regular collaborative programming, active management, and new outdoor furniture and activities.
+With technical assistance from PPS, they have implemented Lighter, Quicker, Cheaper interventions, regular collaborative programming, active management, and new outdoor furniture and activities.
 This work has established the park as a key destination for Portland’s residents and visitors, featuring local businesses, cultural institutions, and Portland’s bustling local arts scene.
 Congress Square Park – arguably Maine’s most urban public space – can finally and proudly claim this title.

 Today, thanks to these efforts, the City of Portland and Friends of Congress Square Park are pursuing a new design for the park, its adjacent public spaces and a more pedestrian-friendly intersection.
 They aim to spread the life and energy of Congress Square Park, and the spirit of Placemaking, throughout the neighborhood to create a more dynamic downtown hub.